nuclear-multimessenger-astronomy/nmma/doc/fitting.md

 In many cases, the lightcurve predicted by each set of parameters is **extremely high-dimensional**, given the number of measurements made.
 Our goal for this example is to to determine the best-fit model parameters for an object based on its observed lightcurve.

-### Creating an injection file

-There are other options for creating an injection file, such as a pre-computed simulation set.
-In this case a prior is still needed, but it will only be applied where it is necessary.
-Taking the Petrov et al. 2022 samples and the Bu2019lm prior as an example:

-	nmma_create_injection --injection-file example_files/sim_events/injections.dat --prior-file priors/Bu2019lm.prior --eos-file example_files/eos/ALF2.dat --binary-type BNS --n-injection 100 --original-parameters --extension json --aligned-spin

-The injection file can also be created using only a prior, Bu2019lm in this case:

-	nmma_create_injection --prior-file priors/Bu2019lm.prior --eos-file example_files/eos/ALF2.dat --binary-type BNS --n-injection 100 --original-parameters --extension json --aligned-spin

-resulting in an injection.json file for use below.

 ### Example fit to simulated data

 Following the quick start, we assume that an injection file has been made generated and made available.
 For example, there are a number of extra parameters available to modify the light curve sampling, including: